For over 50 years, Girls Scouts has brought girls from all over the

 Many of our campers fall in love with NLCB, often returning for

-decades to support the program and stay connected with each other.
+decades to support the program and stay connected.

 Over the years, the Alumni Association has given the Base a replica